williamdjting/mortgagecalculator/README.md

     - Front End is served by the HTTP Server and not a GET route.

 - **To run test suite**
-    - decided to use JEST as the testing framework. to begin, install `npm install --save-dev jest`.
+    - JEST is the testing framework. to use - install `npm install --save-dev jest`.

     - to send HTTP requests to express API during testing, install `npm install --save-dev supertest`.